u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/vendor_bills/assets.rst

 .. image:: assets/assets09.png
    :align: center
-   :alt: Disposal of Assets in Odoo Accounting
+   :alt: Disposal of Assets in Thrive Bureau ERP Accounting

-Odoo Accounting then generates all the journal entries necessary to dispose of the asset, including the gain or loss on sale, which is based on the difference between the asset's book value at the time of the sale and the amount it is sold for.
+Thrive Bureau ERP Accounting then generates all the journal entries necessary to dispose of the asset, including the gain or loss on sale, which is based on the difference between the asset's book value at the time of the sale and the amount it is sold for.